Odin-SMR/qsmr/Settings/q_fields.rst

 LO_COMMON
    A boolean.
 If true, the initial value of LO frequencies are set to be constant over the scan.
-This value is set following LO_ZREF If false, the L1B value for each altitude is used.
+This value is set following LO_ZREF.
+If false, the L1B value for each altitude is used.

 LO_ZREF